Towards Quantum One-Time Memories from Stateless Hardware: Introduction

 \emph{Towards security against polynomially many queries.} Regarding the prospects of proving security against polynomially many adaptive queries, we generally believe it requires a significant new insight into how to design a ``good'' feasible solution to the primal semidefinite program (SDP) obtained via GW.
-However, in addition to our proof for linear security (Theorem~\ref{thm:cheatingbound}), in Appendix~\ref{app:cleaner} we to give evidence potentially supporting our conjecture for polynomial security.
+However, in addition to our proof for linear security (Theorem~\ref{thm:cheatingbound}), in Appendix~\ref{app:cleaner} we attempt to give evidence towards our conjecture for polynomial security.
 Namely, Appendix~\ref{sscn:stream} first simplifies the SDPs obtained from GW, and derives the corresponding dual SDPs.
 We remark these derivations apply for any instantiation of the GW framework, \emph{i.e.} they are not specific to our setting, and hence may prove useful elsewhere.
 In Appendix~\ref{sscn:approx}, we then give a feasible solution $Y$ (Equation~(\ref{eqn:prob})) to the dual SDP.
 While $Y$ is simple to state, it is somewhat involved to analyze.
-A heuristic analysis suggests $Y$'s dual objective function value has precisely the behavior needed to show security, \emph{i.e.} the value scales as $m/\sqrt{2^n}$, for $m$ queries and $n$ key bits.
+A heuristic analysis suggests $Y$'s dual objective function value has roughly the behavior needed to show security, \emph{i.e.} the value scales as $m/\sqrt{2^n}$, for $m$ queries and $n$ key bits.
 If $Y$ were to be the \emph{optimal} solution to the dual SDP, this would strongly suggest the optimal cheating probability is essentially $m/\sqrt{2^n}$.
-However, we explicitly show $Y$ is not optimal, and so $m/\sqrt{2^n}$ is only a \emph{lower bound} on the optimal cheating probability.
-Nevertheless, we conjecture that while $Y$ is not optimal, it is \emph{approximately} optimal (Conjecture~\ref{conj:only}); this would imply the desired polynomial security claim.
+However, we explicitly show $Y$ is not optimal, and so $m/\sqrt{2^n}$ is only a \emph{lower bound} on the optimal cheating probability\footnote{Indeed, an attack in the Breidbart basis breaks our scheme with probability $2^{-0.228n}$, as observed by David Mestel; see Section~\ref{sscn:approx}.}.
+Nevertheless, we conjecture that while $Y$ is not optimal, it is \emph{approximately} optimal (see Conjecture~\ref{conj:only} for a precise statement); this would imply the desired polynomial security claim.
 Unfortunately, the only techniques we are aware of to show such approximate optimality involve deriving a better primal SDP solution, which appears challenging.\\

 {\bf Further Related work.} Our work contributes to the growing list of functionalities achievable with quantum information, yet unachievable classically.
 This includes: unconditionally secure key expansion \cite{BB84}, physically uncloneable money~\cite{wiesner1983conjugate,MVW13,PYJLC12}, a reduction from oblivious transfer to bit commitment~\cite{C:BBCS91,C:DFLSS09} and to other primitives such as ``cut-and choose'' functionality~\cite{TCC:FKSZZ13}, and revocable time-release quantum encryption~\cite{EC:Unruh14}.
 Importantly, these protocols all make use of the technique of conjugate coding~\cite{wiesner1983conjugate}, which is also an important technique used in protocols for OT in the bounded quantum storage and noisy quantum storage models~\cite{DFSS05,WST08} (see~\cite{BS15} for a survey).